 &lt;sup>9 Various claims about anti-competitive practices and behavior have been submitted by concessionaires.
-However, this Panel was not charged with determining whether the behavior of any party was "anti-competitive" or otherwise objectionable and it therefore takes no position with respect to any of the allegations the principles of supply and demand in the market."
+However, this Panel was not charged with determining whether the behavior of any party was "anticompetitive" or otherwise objectionable and it therefore takes no position with respect to any of the allegations

 4.9.
-Section 29(1) forms the basis upon which prices are to be determined-"Prices for telecommunications services, except those regulated by the Authority in accordance with this section, shall be determined by providers in accordance with
+Section 29(1) forms the basis upon which prices are to be determined-

+"Prices for telecommunications services, except those regulated by the Authority in accordance with this section, shall be determined by providers in accordance with the principles of supply and demand in the market."